Mike Polk: Awards

 Polk was named as one of Cleveland Magazine's Most Interesting People of 2010.

 In 2013 readers of Scene Magazine voted him to be Cleveland's Best Local Comedian and Best Local Author for his book Damn Right I'm From Cleveland.

 in 2022, Polk won three Lower Great Lakes Emmy Awards in various categories in his role as commentator/host on WKYC.

+Personal life

+In 2024 Polk became engaged to local journalist Stephanie Haney, with a wedding planned for September 2025.